TL;DR – How to Sleep in a Recliner

 Doe fabric variant of the Catnapper Owens Recliner

-• New parents have a cranky baby and decide to take shifts sleeping in the rocking recliner in the nursery so one of them can be on “rapid response” while the other gets a full night’s sleep in the bed.
+• New parents have a cranky baby and decide to take shifts sleeping in the rocking recliner in the nursery.
+One of them can be on “rapid response” while the other gets a whole night’s sleep in the bed.

 • A person who has just had major surgery and comes home from the hospital only to discover that lying flat in their bed is either too painful or makes it so they can’t breathe, causing them to look to their trusty recliner as a temporary sleeping platform.

-• A person who suffers from sleep apnea and who simply cannot sleep lying flat on their back in bed starts spending more and more nights sleeping sitting up partially in their recliner.
+• A person who suffers from sleep apnea and who cannot sleep lying flat on their back in bed starts spending more and more nights sleeping, sitting up partially in their recliner.

-• A person with a serious mobility issue who needs help getting into and out of their chair and into and out of their bed may simply find it more convenient to sleep in a suitably comfortable recliner.
+• A person with a serious mobility issue who needs help getting into and out of their lounge chair and into and out of their bed may find sleeping in a suitably comfortable recliner more convenient.

 Whatever your reasons for gravitating toward sleeping in your trusty recliner rather than your bed, this is the article for you.
 Not only will we outline the best way to get a decent night’s sleep in your recliner, but we’ll also answer a variety of other health-related questions surrounding sleeping in a chair rather than in a bed.